How to Choose a Hearing Aid

 - In-the-ear (ITE).
 This hearing aid fits inside the bowl of your ear.
 It has volume control and a decent sized battery with an adequate lifespan.

 - Behind-the-ear (BTE).
 This device hooks over the top of your ear and has a piece that rests just behind.
 There’s a tube that connects the hearing aid to an earpiece that fits in the ear canal.
 This hearing aid works well for almost all types of hearing loss, and provides more amplification than any other type.

 - Receiver-in-the-ear (RITE).
 Same as BTE devices with the modification of the connecting tube being a thin wire.
 A more discrete option.

 In the case of moderate hearing loss, all the options are available to you, including much smaller and less visible models.
 There are a couple of types of smaller hearing aids.

 - In-the-canal (ITC).
 This hearing aid is nearly invisible and rests in the ear canal.
 It’s smaller size has the drawback of having a tiny and therefore shorter lived battery.
 It can be difficult to maneuver for some.

 - Completely in the canal (CIC).
 This is the smallest and the least visible of all hearing aids.
 Has the same disadvantages as above, but has more cosmetic appeal.

-Equipped with this information, you hopefully now have a clearer sense of which hearing aids would best suit you.
-In Vancouver, Kelowna, and throughout the lower mainland, Expert Hearing Solutions can provide you with all the additional information you need, as well as custom fittings for your hearing aid.
-Our audiologists will also advise you of how to use and care for your device and make you aware of what you can expect.
-Visit us at our hearing aid clinic in Vancouver or a location closest to you.
-Call today to make an appointment.
+Expert Hearing Solutions can provide you with all the additional information you need, as well as custom fittings for your hearing aid.
+Our audiologists will also advise you on how to use and care for your device.